West Bradford Junctions Improvement Scheme - Phase 1 Engagement

 The road space for cyclists around the Thornton Road propsals is minuscule at present, only the hardiest, most confident cyclists use it.
 Fully segregated cycle lanes along Thornton Road would vastly increase the numbers willing to use it, resulting in a decrease in vehicles.
 The government’s own calculations, money invested in enabling people to cycle and walk is the most efficient transport spend that can be made.
 My computer is refusing to download the detailed proposals.
 What is planned for cyclists in these schemes?

-Tim B asked about 5 years ago
+Tim B asked over 5 years ago

 We propose schemes to balance the needs of all roads users, working within spatial and budgetary constraints.
 Our proposals aim to improve the localities to encourage uptake of walking and cycling.
 This is achieved through a new link between Dirkhill Road and Cecil Avenue, provision of pedestrian facilities at Toller Lane/Whetley Hill, and wider public realm/landscaping improvements.